It’s no secret that Texas is home to a wide variety of animals, including many different types of Geckos in Texas.

 1. Common House Gecko

-The first and most common house gecko, also known as the Asian house gecko, is the most widespread type of gecko in Texas.
+The first and most common house gecko, the Asian house gecko, is the most widespread type in Texas.
 They can be found throughout all but the aridest regions of the United States and Mexico.

 These types of Geckos in Texas have a long history with humans.
-They are one of the few animals that were domesticated by people.
+They are one of the few animals that people domesticated.

-There is often a dark line running down its back from head to tail tip.
+A dark line often runs down its back from head to tail tip.
 The average size is about 10 cm (4 inches), including the tail.

 In general, though, common house types of Geckos in Texas fare best in very hot, dry areas where their prey does not thrive.
-They feed on a wide variety of insects, spiders, and other invertebrates.
+They feed on various insects, spiders, and other invertebrates.

-So it is not uncommon for them to take up residence inside homes.
+So, it is not uncommon for them to reside in their homes.
 The common house gecko was first seen in the wild in South Africa during World War II when soldiers brought them home from Asia as pets.

 2. Rough-tailed Gecko

-Rough-tailed Gekies as one of the types of Geckos in Texas are the most common and they can be found all over the state.
+Rough-tailed gekies are one of the most common types of geckos in Texas and can be found all over the state.

-They are usually a dark brown or gray color with white spots on their backs and sides.
-You may also notice that they have a tail that is made up of scales instead of skin.
+They are usually dark brown or gray with white spots on their backs and sides.
+You may also notice that they have a tail made up of scales instead of skin.

-Sometimes, These little lizards are nocturnal and come out mostly at night, but some people have reported seeing them during the day as well.
+Sometimes, These little lizards are nocturnal and come out mostly at night, but some people have also reported seeing them during the day.

 They eat insects, spiders, other small lizards, and eggs from other animals.
 So you may see them outside your home near your porch light or looking for bugs under rocks or logs.